CrateME-UL/INV-Backend/README.md

 - check cargo version: cargo --version
 - to build: cargo build
+- to execute in dev: cargo run
-- to execute: cargo run
+- to use release profile (in prod): cargo run --release

 ## Docker setup